 Gender Identity Training

-“The Ontario Hockey Federation is proud to be at the forefront of trans-inclusive sport and is glad to be working with Hockey Northwestern Ontario and Hockey Eastern Ontario through is process,” said Tony Foresi, OHF President.
+“The Ontario Hockey Federation is proud to be at the forefront of trans-inclusive sport and is glad to be working with Hockey Northwestern Ontario and Hockey Eastern Ontario through is process,” said Tony Foresi, OHF Chair of the Board.

 Understanding Discrimination Based on Gender Identity and Gender Expression Training for Team Officials

-The Ontario Hockey Federation, Hockey Eastern Ontario, and Hockey Northwestern Ontario are ready to roll out the Understanding Discrimination based on Gender Identity and Gender Expression and a Guide to the Dressing Room Policy and Confidentiality Statement modules for all team officials, which is a mandatory requirement to be approved to a roster.
+The Ontario Hockey Federation, Hockey Eastern Ontario, and Hockey Northwestern Ontario have implemented Understanding Discrimination based on Gender Identity and Gender Expression and a Guide to the Dressing Room Policy and Confidentiality Statement modules for all team officials, which is a mandatory requirement to be approved to a roster.

 All team officials will require an eHockey account in the Hockey Canada Registry (HCR) in order to register for and complete the two Modules.
 Once completed, notification will be posted to the team officials’ member profile on the HCR.